chanceeakin/hunter-website/README.md

 	convert photos to a web friendly format fill out the footer.

+### audio
+	add times and proper titles for audio add play and pause buttons
+	style sliders

 ### Things I Want to build
-	finish custom audio player (multiple files) or multiple players embedded youtube links? - Hunter hasn't sent any, so probably not.
+	embedded youtube links - Hunter hasn't sent any, so probably not.
+	Use modals for those

 ### calendar
-	clean up moment and/or information
+	clean up moment and/or information.

 ### Things from Hunter
 	Roll new fonts into the site.